-How does my pension keep its value?
-22
+Can I have a gradual move into retirement?

+What if I carry on working after my Normal Pension Age?

-Planned increase to normal minimum pension age 22
+Planned increase to normal minimum pension age

+How does my pension keep its value?27

-Can I exchange part of my pension for a lump sum?
-23
+Can I exchange part of my pension for a lump sum?27

-Taking AVCs as cash 23
+Taking AVCs as cash

-Other ways to use your AVC 24
+Other ways to use your AVC28

-Protection for your family 25
+Protection for your family

 What benefits will be paid when I die?
-25

 How much will the lump sum death grant be?
-25

 Who is the lump sum death grant paid to?
-26

 What will be paid to my spouse, civil partner or eligible cohabiting partner?
-26
+31

-Help with pension problems 27
+Help with pension problems32

 Who can help me if I have a query or complaint?
-27

 How can I trace my pension rights?
-29

-Some terms we use 30
+Some terms we use

-Further information and disclaimer 35
+Further information and disclaimer42

-Register for My Pension self-service portal 36
+Register for My Pension self-service portal43

-Contact us 36
+Contact us43